Reviews You Can Rely On

 Our Verdict

 The Delano Peak is a dialed mid-travel trail bike from the consumer direct brand, Fezzari, now known as Ari.
 It has 135mm of rear travel paired with a 150mm fork and an up-to-date, modern trail riding geometry.
 With a stout carbon frame and great angles, it is surprisingly versatile on the descents, with excellent stability at speed, responsive handling, and a relatively lively attitude.
 It's also a competent climber with a comfortable seated pedaling position, good maneuverability, and plenty of traction, though we found the climb switch to help maximize efficiency.
 The Elite build we tested is perfectly dialed and offered at a price that most other brands can't compete with.
 If you're not brand loyal, we feel this is an excellent value-oriented, no-compromise option to consider.
-To compare it to the competition, check out our article on the best trail mountain bikes.
+To compare it to the competition, check out our review of trail mountain bikes.

 REASONS TO BUY